 - Inconsistency in the severity of the injuries from a person wearing a seat belt.
 Example, one person walking away with minor cuts and bruises whereas the others have major injuries

-Who Is Liable In A Safety Belt Defective Lawsuit?
+Who Is Liable In A Safety Belt Defect Lawsuit?

 The Damages That Can Be Claimed In A Safety Belt Failure Lawsuit

-If a person is involved in a vehicle accident, and the injuries are due to safety belt failure, proper investigation is often conducted to identify the manufacturing or design defect.
-In other words, professionals will investigate to determine the likely cause of the injuries.
-A person who has been harmed by a defective safety belt may receive compensation or/and punitive damages.
+Proper investigation is necessary to identify safety belt failure.
+Professionals will investigate to determine the likely cause of the injuries.
+A person who has been harmed by a defective safety belt may receive compensation in a defective seatbelt lawsuit.

-Damage compensations cover things such as lost wages, medical care, disability, and the suffering one has gone through.
+Damages include lost wages, medical care, and the suffering one has gone through.
 Punitive damages are given to victims as a way to punish the companies for wrongdoing.
-The amount is often huge, which discourages manufacturers from releasing or installing defective products, or ignoring primary safety issues and testing.
+The amount is meant to discourages manufacturers from releasing defective products, or ignoring safety issues.